emard/ulx3s/doc/MANUAL.md

 # USB port "US1" factory default

-If you have receved your fresh board it will have FT231X already programmed so skip please skip this ftx_prog section.
-You can get back here if you have reprogrammed board with ftx_prog and want to return board to factory default state.
+If you have receved your fresh board it will have FT231X already programmed, so you can skip this ftx_prog section.
+You can get back here when want to return board to factory default state.

-It is good idea to write on a papaer or save in a file USB serial number and description strings of your board if accidentaly overwritten.
+It is good idea to write on a papaer or save in a file original USB serial number and description strings of your board if accidentaly overwritten.

 Factory default (empty) onboard FT231X has to be initialized in order to be autodetected by "ujprog" or "FleaFPGA-JTAG" use ftx_prog.